Critically Ill Airway Precourse Videos

 • Airway lessons from the Austere Environment by Brent May.
 Brent is an anaesthetist, retrievalist, motorsports physician and CIA course instructor.
 This talk discusses lessons from remote and prehospital environments that can be applied to all airway management scenarios.

 • Airway Strategies: Why you need one, how to get one by Stuart Marshall.
-Stu is an anaesthetist with a PhD in Human Factors and is the Clinical Director of Simulation Education at The Alfred (based at the Australian Centre for Health Innovation).
+Stu is an anaesthetist with a PhD in Human Factors.
 In an interactive video he shows how an airway expert develops strategies for airway management using 3 specific cases.
-Comment on the cases and your strategies at Lifeinthefastlane.com.
+Comment on the cases and your strategies at LITFL.com.

 • Effective ventilation in 11 minutes by Reuben Strayer.
 Reuben is a New York-based emergency physician and external consultant for the CIA course.
 He emphasises that effective ventilation and oxygenation are the priority in airway management, and that this can be best achieved by two-handed bag-mask technique or by using an LMA.

-Find out more about the Critically Ill Airway course here, registrations are open for the next course on December 8th and 9th 2015.
+Find out more about the Critically Ill Airway course here.

 VIDEOS